Cech Closure Spaces: A Unified Framework for Discrete and Continuous Homotopy: Introduction

 Finally, we remark that $(q,r)$-continuous maps between metric spaces need not be coarse maps in the sense of coarse geometry.
 That is, at large enough scales, a $(q,r)$-continuous map may send points which are initially a finite distance apart arbitrarily far away from each other, so long as the local $(q,r)$-continuity condition is satisfied.
 As an example, take the set of points

 Define the function $F:X \to \R^2$ by $F(a,b) \coloneqq (a\cdot b,0)$.
 This function is $(1,1)$-continuous, but it is not a coarse map, since there is no uniform bound on the distance $d(F(a,b),F(c,d))$.
-Together, these examples illustrate the fundamental features of the maps between the closure structures on metric spaces that we be our main interest: they are wild at small scales, rigid at medium scales, and flexible at large scales.
+Together, these examples illustrate the fundamental features of the maps between the closure structures on metric spaces that will be our main objects of interest: they are wild at small scales, rigid at medium scales, and flexible at large scales.